atimpone/aws-foundation-journey/README.md

 * Identify Data Classification and Compliance Requirements
 * Establish Your Initial Cloud Operating Model
 * Define Your Test and Production AWS Account Tenancy Model
-* Establish Your Initial Release Management Process
+* Define Your Initial Promotion and Release Management Process

 ### Build Out the Environments